 Step 5: Make a Decision

-The final step in deciding whether or not to try birth control for acne is just that: deciding.
-Once you’ve considered the causes of your acne, the potential side effects of birth control, and talked with your doctor, you should have all the information you need to make an educated decision.
-Remember though, your decision right now isn’t permanent.
-If you decide to try birth control then later realize it isn’t actually helping your acne much, you can always discontinue use, just make sure you do so with the supervision of a doctor.
-Similarly, if you decide birth control isn’t for you, that doesn’t mean you can’t try it in the future.
+The final step in deciding whether or not to try the pill is just that: deciding.
+Once you’ve considered the causes of your acne, the potential side effects, and talked with your doctor, you should have all the information you need to make an educated decision.